Udoka-AM/stakezone/d.md

 #### Advantages

-- Self-sustaining ecosystem where users provide all necessary liquidity
+- A self-sustaining ecosystem where users provide all necessary liquidity
 - No capital requirements for you beyond operating the platform
-- Transparent fund management visible on-chain
+- Transparent fund management is visible on-chain
-- Minimizes counterparty risk since funds are held in smart contracts
+- Minimises counterparty risk since funds are held in smart contracts

 #### Platform Revenue Model